Archive-663/nishiKodak/README.md

 When assembling the rotating assemblies use some synthetic grease similar to Super Lube PTFE or keycap lube to make the rotate function smoother.

 Please view the _assembly.stp file for help in parts orientation.
+If you do not have a CAD program, <a href="https://www.freecad.org/downloads.php" target="_blank">download FreeCAD</a> to view the assembly file and better understand how it should assemble.

 ### Help support Archive 663 with a dontation or monthly sub